What Does it Take to Be a Metal and Plastic Model Maker?

-Metal & Plastic Model Maker Job Description Set up and operate machines, such as lathes, milling and engraving machines, and jig borers to make working models of metal or plastic objects.
+Example of Metal & Plastic Model Maker Job Set up and operate machines, such as lathes, milling and engraving machines, and jig borers to make working models of metal or plastic objects.
 Includes template makers.

-A Day in the Life of a Metal & Plastic Model Maker
+Life As a Metal & Plastic Model Maker